tonioloewald/xinjs/README.md

 including on either side of the "browser" divide in Electron / nwjs and similar applications.
-You can also efficiently implement "stateful-stateless" servers by sending mutations to complex state to the server and use GraphQL-like queries to "shape" the response from a service.
+You can also efficiently implement "stateful-stateless" servers by sending mutations to complex state to the server and use GraphQL-like queries to [filter the shape](https://github.com/tonioloewald/filter-shapes) of the response from a service or the data you save to a service.

 ## What `xinjs` does